innocentgodson/Exploratory-Data-Analysis-EDA/README.md

 - Matplotlib for additional plotting tools
 - MissingNo for missing data analysis and visualizations
 - fasteda for fast and easy EDA

+## Usage
+1. Run the Jupyter notebook `ignEDA.ipynb` to see the analysis.
+2. You can also run the `ignEDA.py` script directly.

+## License
+This project is licensed under the Apache 2.0 License.